The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 to entry.

-- The Digital Divide: The cost
+- The Digital Divide: The

-significant advantages.
-Under-resourced schools risk falling further
+students with significant advantages.
+Under-resourced schools risk

-inequality if access is not equitable.
+educational inequality if access is not equitable.

 - Sustainability and